iliaanastasov/jekyll-shop/_jeans/jeans-12.md

 ---
 layout: item-page
-title:  "Welcome to Jekyll!"
+title:  "jeans-12"
 image-index: jeans-2
-description: "tight jeans"
+description: "super tight jeans"
 price: 39.99
+collection: jeans
 ---
-Fucking stylish jeans - great for everyday use.
+Freaking stylish jeans - great for everyday use.
 Available in all colors and sizes.
+100% denim made of cotton Partly used recycled cotton.